amarsrivastava19/Nemesis-Engine/README.md

 By aligning predictions with outcomes, the network learns to estimate the likely result of a state **without requiring full rollouts**, making the search both faster and more informed.

-### Game State Vector
+### State Vector

-The global game state vector is given as follows:
+The global state vector is given as follows:

 ```math